myGitZone/vscode-extension-type/README.md

-# ts-tpey README
+# typeexplorer README

-This is the README for your extension "ts-tpey".
+This is the README for your extension "typeexplorer".
 After writing up a brief description, we recommend including the following sections.

 ## Features